UsemVarshita/HeartDiseasePrediction/README.md

 ## Project Overview

-The data science lifecycle is designed for big data issues and the data science projects.
-Generally, the data science project consists of seven steps which are problem definition, data collection, data preparation, data exploration, data modeling, model evaluation and model deployment.

-The goal of this project is to go through the data science lifecycle steps in order to build a heart disease classification web application by using [UCI heart disease](https://archive.ics.uci.edu/ml/datasets/statlog+(heart)) dataset.
-This project uses Flask API to deploy the model and build the web application.
+The project implements a heart disease classification model using UCI heart disease dataset.
+It uses Flask for building the web application.

-## Installation

-All libraries are available in Anaconda distribution of Python.

 ## Dataset
 The dataset has 14 attributes: